census-instrumentation/opencensus-website/content/quickstart/go/metrics.md

 1. Create quantifiable metrics (numerical) that we will record
 2. Create [tags](/core-concepts/tags) that we will associate with our metrics
-3. Organize our metrics, similar to a writing a report, in to a `View`
+3. Organize our metrics, similar to writing a report, in to a `View`
 4. Export our views to a backend (Stackdriver in this case)